gjain-7/Misc-6-Infinity-Remote/READMEpvt.md

 3. Refactoring the code
 4. Publish ?

-### Difficulties being faced:

 ### Fixes Used (Jugaad, although working, but should not have been used)
 1. Volume regulation (uncoventional, although working)
-2. chrome://flags/#extensions-on-chrome-urls (Will need to be fixed or feature to be added for its permission or removed completely)
-3. Theatre mode in place of Full Screen Mode
+2. Theatre mode in place of Full Screen Mode